marlewandowski09/example-docs/docs/dashboard.md

 ### Data view

-What you see under your dashboard title is the actual data.
+What you see under your dashboard title is the *Data View*.
 The top three tiles display key metrics and are fully customizable.
 To change the displayed metric, click **Customize metric**.

 ![Key metrics](/key_metrics.png)